croweman/express-service-readiness-middleware/README.md

 # express-service-readiness-middleware

-This module provides Express middleware for determining whether routes are exposed based on service critical dependency health.
+This module provides express middleware for determining whether routes are exposed based on service critical dependency health.

 Routes will still be exposed if non-critical dependencies are not ready.

-Routes can also be whitelisted to be exposed if dependencies are not yet ready.
+Routes can also be whitelisted to be exposed if critical dependencies are not yet ready.

 ## Installation